Forecast Evaluation

 Downloaded observations follow this naming pattern:

-where weekly_statistic is either ‘WEEKLYMEAN’ (for temperature and pressure) or ‘WEEKLYSUM’ (for precipitation).
+where temporal_statistic is either ‘WEEKLYMEAN’ (for temperature and pressure) or ‘WEEKLYSUM’ (for precipitation).

 Climatological quintile boundaries